AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/set-up-adobe-io-and-postman.md

 activity: implement
 ---

-# Set up Adobe IO and Postman
+# Set up Developer Console and Postman

 In this lesson, you will set up a project in the Adobe Developer Console and provide you with Postman Collections so you can start using Platform APIs.

 Platform is built API-first.
 While interface options also exist for all major tasks, you will likely want to use the Platform API at some point.
 For example, to automate routine tasks or to use new Platform features before the UI has been built.

-First, watch these three short videos to learn more about getting set up with Adobe IO and Postman:
+First, watch these three short videos to learn more about getting set up with Developer Console and Postman:

 >[!VIDEO](https://video.tv.adobe.com/v/28832/?quality=12&learn=on)